YangZeng2024/SQPEq2024/README.md

  and the estimator-related parameters in ”ProblemSetup.jl“.

 Modifying algorithm parameters:
-Other input parameters and algorithm settings can be configured in:
+Other input parameters and algorithm settings can be configured in "ProblemSetup.jl".
- "ProblemSetup.jl".

 Testing on LIBSVM problems: